arjuntherajeev/neo4j_issuu_data_analysis/README.md

 │                              │573efad29f6]                  │     │
 └──────────────────────────────┴──────────────────────────────┴─────┘
 ```
+__Discussion:__

+This query utilizes the `collect()` aggregate function which groups multiple records into a _list_.
+An important consideration made here is the use of the `DISTINCT` operator to ensure that _duplicate_ values are omitted from the output.
+Finally, we display the _top 3_ using the `LIMIT 3` constraint.

 ### Query 5.
 For a given document, find other documents _like_ the one given.
 (This is also known as the _also-likes functionality_).
 ```